Picasa: Linux

 Since June 2006, Linux versions have become available as free downloads for most distributions of the Linux operating system.
 It is not a native Linux program but an adapted Windows version that uses the Wine libraries.
 Google has announced that there will be no Linux version for 3.5.
-Currently, Google has only officially offered Picasa 3.0 Beta for Linux.
+The only officially offered 3.x version of the software is Picasa 3.0 Beta for Linux.

 On April 20, 2012, Google announced that they were deprecating Picasa for Linux and will no longer maintain it for Linux.

 To use latest version of Picasa on Linux, Linux users can use Wine and install Picasa for Windows.
 Linux users can use other programs to upload to Picasa Web Albums, including Shotwell and Digikam.

 Mac OS X

 On January 5, 2009, Google released a beta version of Picasa for Mac (Intel-based Macs only).
 Also, a plugin is available for iPhoto to upload to the Picasa Web Albums hosting service.
 There is also a standalone Picasa Web Albums uploading tools for OS X 10.4 or later.
 The Picasa for Mac is a Google Labs release.